 If this individual is moved to another location then only the in-host attribute may need to be reassigned, but there is no particular reason to reassign any of the others.
-However, if a copy of the individual is made, obtaining a clone, then several attributes will be changed when the clone is individualized.
-The following is an example of the resulting new entitydescription.
+However, if a copy of the individual is made then several attributes will be changed when the copy is individualized.
+The following is an example of the resulting new entity-description.